 Nestled between the Blue Ridge and Balsam Mountains, Haywood County boasts the highest elevation of any county east of the Mississippi, with 19 of the county’s peaks above 6,000 feet.
 Wildcat Ridge Farm is just one of many destinations that feel like paradise.
 Read on for locals’ tips for how to experience the county’s soaring heights and breathtaking backdrops.

 Shop, sip, and dine in downtown Canton.
-Photography courtesy of Visit NC Smokies
+Photography courtesy of Visit Haywood

 One Vacation, 5 Destinations

-Haywood County is home to four towns — Canton, Clyde, Maggie Valley, and Waynesville — and two lakes — Lake Junaluska and Lake Logan.
-And each offers you a different mountain experience.
+Haywood County is home to Canton, Clyde, Maggie Valley, and Waynesville, plus Lake Junaluska and Lake Logan.
+Each offers you a different mountain experience.

 Rich with history, Canton has remnants of its past scattered throughout downtown.
 On Main Street, Southern Porch resides in the former Imperial Hotel — don’t miss the deviled eggs and “Black Bear Salmon” in the Queen Anne architectural splendor of yesteryear.
-In the spring of 2022, Blue Moon Books will open in the old post office next door.
-And on a short walk to Park Street, you’ll find the renovated Colonial Theatre that dates to 1932.
+In the old post office next door, you can pick up your next read at Blue Moon Books.
+And on a short walk to Park Street, you can scratch your retail therapy itch at shops like Clementine’s Boutique and Bumble Holler Farm.
+Need a pick-me-up?
+Papertown Coffee is a Main Street staple.

 Lake Logan is a logging town turned lakeside retreat.
-Photography courtesy of Visit NC Smokies
+Photography courtesy of Visit Haywood

 Lake Logan, with its interesting history as a logging town turned lakeside retreat, hosts meetings, events, and family gatherings small and large.
 Swim, canoe, fish, play volleyball and disc golf, and explore trails at Lake Logan Conference Center.
 Cozy up for the night in a cabin, or pitch your tent at a lakeside campsite.

 In the winter, strap on a snowboard or skis at Cataloochee Ski Area in Maggie Valley.
-Photography courtesy of Visit NC Smokies
+Photography courtesy of Visit Haywood

 Maggie Valley serves as the hub for year-round outdoor sports in the area.
 Home of the 18-slope Cataloochee Ski Area, you can get your fill of skiing, snowboarding, and snow tubing in winter.
 But there’s more to the town than snow games.
 Golfers can book a tee time at the spectacular Maggie Valley Club and Resort, one of five golf courses in the county.